 #Parts Availability

-Older Samsung models lose T-Con and main board availability after 7–8 years.
+Older Samsung models lose T-Con and main board availability after 7–8 years. iFixit’s repair database found that parts for Samsung TVs manufactured before 2016 are increasingly scarce.
 Search your model number on eBay and parts suppliers before committing to repair.
-If parts are unavailable or priced above $100, replacement is usually the better call.

 #Repair Costs vs. New TV Price